 The Women’s Health Initiative was a large scale study.
 This study has been looked at from many angles.
 A revelation was that women on estrogen alone did not have a statistically significant increased risk of breast cancer.
 While it may not be indicated to give estrogen if someone has an active case or history of breast cancer, women taking estrogen can have some comfort that there is little risk of estrogen hormone therapy and breast cancer.

 Synthetic progesterone is supposed to be called progestin.
-However much of the media does not distinguish between natural, bioidentical progesterone which is the same chemical structure as the progesterone every woman makes in their own body with the synthetic form that is biochemically different.
+Much of the media does not distinguish between natural.
+Bioidentical progesterone which is the same chemical structure as the progesterone.
+Furthermore, every woman makes in their own body with the synthetic form that is biochemically different.
 Progestin has been linked to an increased risk of breast cancer.
 However, natural bioidentical progesterone has been shown to kill breast cancer cells and prevent their growth.
 Hormone therapy with progesterone may actually decrease the risk of breast cancer.
 Since most of the trials were observational, more definitive studies are necessary.

 Keep in mind women on hormones can develop breast cancer and women who are not on hormones can develop breast cancer.
 Your lifestyle can turn genes on or off.
 The best prevention is to live a healthy life by eating a more plant based diet, lower saturated fat, manage stress, and understand your estrogen metabolism and genetics.
 Consult with a functional medicine doctor to better understand how you can prevent breast cancer.